- Cities don’t die

-When I was in Belgrade I read in their official travel guide that the city has been almost completely destroyed and rebuilt 44 times!
-I mind you that if the chance of not recovering after each destroy was as low as a lucky 5%, then the city would have perished by now with a chance of 90%.
+When I was in Belgrade I read in their official travel guide that the city has been almost completely destroyed and rebuilt 44 times.
+This means that if the chance of not recovering at each event was as unlikely as 5%, now after the forty fourth time the city would have perished by now with a chance of 90%.
 It then occurred to me what kind of super-organism could possibly lose a considerable chunk of its mass and yet survive so many times (spoiler alert: forests).

-I couldn’t also find anything magical about the coordinates of Belgrade, or many other cities for that matter.
-It’s not like there is a non-exhaustible mine or a type of exclusive resource to that location has made people rebuild the city over and over again right from that location.
+I couldn’t find anything magical about the coordinates of Belgrade.
+There ain’t a non-exhaustible mine or an exclusive resource to that location encouraging people to rebuild the city over and over again from that location.
 Something else must be at play that it would take only a bunch of survivors to take off again.

 Or just look at Rome.
-It has lived under so many different tyrannies, governments and religions, and has even survived under different organizational paradigms from slavery, feudalism and capitalism.
-So here I try to explain what is that essence that has kept Rome alive as long as there was a little flame left to burn through the next regime?
+It has lived under many different tyrannies, governments and religions, and has survived even paradigms from slavery, feudalism and capitalism.
+What is that essence that has kept Rome alive as long as there was a little flame left to burn

 All companies die.
 But cities never die.

 Says the physicist Geoffrey West presenting his flagship results.
-He claims that cities not only save energy per capita, but also create more wealth – even per capita.
-This leads to a closed feedback loop for growth of the cities that is unprecedented in other super-organisms in nature [I would exclude forests before agreeing to this];
+He claims that cities not only save energy per capita, but also create more wealth – also per capita.
+This leads to a positive feedback loop for growth of the cities that is unprecedented in other super-organisms in nature [You may exclude forests and corals before fully agreeing to this].

-Just like other organisms, superorganisms are formed based on smaller elements coming together to benefit from the economy of scale.
-So from the perspective of network science, technological or social networks aren’t necessarily different from biological networks.
-So their similarities make them “alive” in some sense.
-Cities, companies, forests (I would add civilizations, empires, religious institutions, coral colonies, hives, etc.) are all alive in a measurable and objective sense, although not necessarily sentient or conscious, which is a quite a different – subjective – story.
+Just like biological organisms, superorganisms are formed based on smaller elements coming together to enjoy the economy of scale.
+From the perspective of network science, then, technological or social networks aren’t necessarily different from biological ones, and such similarities could make them in some sense “alive”.
+Cities, companies, forests (conceivably civilizations, empires, religious institutions, coral colonies, hives, etc.) are all alive in an objective sense, although not necessarily sentient or conscious, a different [subjective] story.

-Typically all of these network have evolved to reach an equilibrium after growth, and for the same mathematics they all stop growing at a certain point, live up to a rather predictable age and then they die a natural death.
+Typically all of these networks have evolved to reach an equilibrium after growth, and for the same mathematics they stop growing at a certain point, live up to a rather predictable age and they die a natural death.
 By doing so – independent of their mechanism of reproduction – they leave room for the new to repeat the cycle.
-Nature has favored this sustainable code over an endless number of cycles.
+Nature has favored and shaped this code over an countless number of cycles.

-While there are many parallels one can draw between all these superorganisms, in one sense “cities” seem to be an exception.
-They by design suck up the resources around them with no self-correcting mechanism.
-At least in our current economic model and so far as I know what has been experienced since the first human settlements, we don’t suddenly see a systematic and planned evacuation of a city or its division to smaller cities, say for people living a better life, repeating this cycle all over again.
-We just don’t have a code for it.
-This has not happened and will not as long as the economy of sclae gives the citizens a double edge to stay and accumulate, and a city doesn’t seem to ever die under its own wait.
+While there are many parallels one can draw between these networks, in one sense cities seem to be an exception.
+They suck up the resources around them by design with no self-correcting mechanism.
+At least in our current economic model and since the first human settlements, we never experienced a sudden and systematic evacuation of a city or its split to smaller chunks, repeating this cycle all over again.
+The economy of scale gives the citizens a double edge to stay and accumulate, and a city doesn’t seem to ever die under its own wait.

-2. The additional glue: Creativity and productivity, driven by money and language
+3. The superglue in the cities: Creativity and productivity driven by money and language

-In other words, if being in New York city exposes a human to more wealth, knowledge or impact than an isolated tribe, what do individual trees benefit from when they are in a bigger and bigger network?
-What’s in it for individual corals to be in a huge reef than a small one when they can’t even move?
+In other words, if being in New York city exposes a human to more wealth, knowledge or impact than an isolated tribe, what do individual trees benefit from when they are in a bigger network?
+What’s in it for individual corals to be in a bigger reef than a small one when they can’t even move?

 Also this is far-fetched, I think it could be inferred merely from the physics of the network, considering the emergent properties of a forest, that it is way more than a regular grid.
-It is a complex network, known to be not only highly-clusterized (having a high clustering co-efficient) but also with the properties of a small-world network.
+I hypothesize that a forest is not a highly-clusterized network (i.e. having a large co-efficient) but also with other properties of a small-world network.
 And thus without a deep knowledge of ecology or forestry even, one could possibly show that trees have a sense of networking, collaboration and communication (likely even symbolic communication with an inventory of signs).

 Also, trees have documented track record of “trade”.
 But do they have a sense of currency, property law, and ownership?
 Do such concepts necessarily follow the invention of a formal *phonological* language?
 Those who claim Capitalism is a product of the nature, may have gotten something right.